amararifi1/selfbot/README.md

 ### **Robux Payment Instructions:**

-1. **Roblox Payment Link**: You can also send Robux directly through the **Roblox Payment Link** system.
+1. **Roblox Payment Link**: You can send Robux directly through the **Roblox Payment Link** system.
 For more details, please reach out to me.